Regret-Optimal Federated Transfer Learning for Kernel Regression with Applications in American Option Pricing: Algorithms

 Algorithm~\ref{alg:RegretOptimization} below implements the optimal control approach in two steps.
 In Step 1, we solve the equation system \eqref{eqnP(t) 0} and \eqref{eqnS(t) 0} backwards for $t=T$, $T-1$, ..., $1$.
 Then in Step 2, we obtain the optimal control $\boldsymbol\alpha(t)$ and update the parameter $\Theta(t)$ for $t=0$, $1$, ... $T$.

+\begin{remark} By decoupling the optimization of the ``dataset-relevant weights'' $w$ in Algorithm~\ref{alg:RegretOptimizationHeuristic__WarmStart} from the optimization of the parameter $\theta$ in Algorithm ~\ref{alg:RegretOptimization}, we avoid open-loop forward-backward iterations, which iterate between optimizing $w$ and $\theta$. \end{remark}

-In the next subsections, we state our primary results, whose proofs are presented in Appendix \ref{s:Proofs_TechnicalLemmata}.
+In the next section, we state our primary results, whose proofs are presented in Appendix \ref{s:Proofs_TechnicalLemmata}.
 We first quantify the optimality of Algorithm~\ref{alg:RegretOptimizationHeuristic__WarmStart}.
 Next, we establish the optimality, complexity, and adversarial robustness of Algorithm~\ref{alg:RegretOptimization}.